 In a market-driven economy, marketing is the lifeblood of business.
 The marketing concentration gives students a solid foundation in sound academic and Christian principles to prepare for a career in the competitive business marketplace.
 The marketing concentration prepares students for a career in professional sales, advertising management, retail management, marketing research, import/export management, and other related fields.
 Those considering owning their own business someday should consider a double major in marketing and management to expose them to all the core skills necessary to succeed as a Christian business person.
 Management may not be claimed as a minor since management courses are a part of the marketing concentration.

-\Students desiring to pursue an M.B.A. degree should take MA 220 Business Calculus.
+^{}Students desiring to pursue an M.B.A. degree should take MA 220 Business Calculus.
+Highlighted text indicates a change from the original version of the Catalog.

 Marketing Concentration